mashiro-no-rabo/rabbids/netsplit/README.md

 | nodea | 5001 | 15001 |
 | nodeb | 5002 | 15002 |
 | nodec | 5003 | 15003 |

+There's also a load balancer on port `5000` which `roundrobin` between all AMQP ports.

 ## Create NetSplit